enspyrco/dart_box2d_wasm/README.md

 # dart_box2d_wasm

-*Experimenting Dart/WASM interop in a Dart app.*
+*Experimenting with Dart/WASM interop in a Dart app.*

-The .wasm file comes from [box2d-wasm](https://github.com/Birch-san/box2d-wasm) where I
+The `Box2D.wasm` file comes from [box2d-wasm](https://github.com/Birch-san/box2d-wasm) where I:

+- removed JS specific code from the C++ glue files before building (see [flutter_box2d plugin] for more details)
-- followed the instructions in the READMEs to build
+- otherwise, followed the instructions in the READMEs to build
-- copied `Box2D.wasm` from <repo>/box2d-wasm/dist/umd/Box2D.wasm
+- copied the `Box2D.wasm` file resulting from the build into this project

 ## One-time setup